 One of the best things you can do to up the ante on you change management success, is to train and coach your people as part of the process.

-With regards to coaching, you should use it to create a support network.
 This is where you encourage team members to go to discuss the change and any challenges they are having with the change.

 This network should be led by a “coach” who will help employees to work through and solve these problems.

 Another role for the coach is to encourage team members to set goals for how they will deal with the change, post training.
-They should check-in with the team members periodically to ensure they remain on track towards their goals.

 Your next steps to change management success